College of Engineering

 Curricular threads are broad themes or topics that appear in many if not all courses in a degree program.
 These themes will appear to some degree in all three of the HBU College of Engineering programs.
 Curricular threads include Cloud Computing (storage, access, security), Cybersecurity, Mobility (wireless networks, mobile devices, Internet of Things), Data Analytics (Big Data, machine learning), and Project Management.

-Students will be required to have an appropriate laptop and the curriculum’s hardware platform.
+Students will be required to have an appropriate laptop and the curriculum’s hardware platforms, contained in the kits which are provided as part of the SAFE Lab Engineering and SAFE Lab Cyber courses.
 The students’ own solutions to the challenges, projects and open-ended exercises will be implemented using this platform.

 Professional Learning Experiences